MarieOrsoni/Portfolio/my-portfolio-app/README.md

 example :  my-portfolio-app@0.0.0 dev
 $ npm run dev

+For cases of memory lapses: npm packages like masonry to be added in my-portfolio-app

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.